top of page

 Therapeutic proteins

-Therapeutic proteins are cutting-edge treatments for complex diseases such as cancer and autoimmunity.
+Therapeutic proteins are cutting-edge treatments for complex diseases including cancer, autoimmune diseases, infectious diseases and beyond.

 These proteins are produced in living cell factories in the laboratory.